Pet Euthanasia, Saying Goodbye to your loved ones

-Tudor House Veterinary Clinic understands that when the time comes to say goodbye to your beloved pet that it can be extremely difficult and never easy.
-Regardless of whether it be due to old age or illness the team here at Tudor House are here to support you through this difficult time.
+We understand that when the time comes to say goodbye to your beloved pet that it can be extremely difficult.
+Regardless of whether it be due to old age or illness, our team are here to support you through this difficult time.

 When will I know its time to say goodbye?

 Your vet will be able to help you by explaining what can be done medically to help your pet.
 What the limits are to treatment and what to do when that limit has been reached.
 However, you as the owner and the person who knows your pet the best will be able to see if they are suffering or if their quality of life has diminished.